grepmam/grepmam-environment/README.md

 ## Warning

-For now this environment is only for Arch Linux.
-The process for Debian systems will be completed.
+The environment is only for Arch Linux and Debian families.